** REVISED – 28th May 2021 with information on the Association for Coaching **

 - What to look for in terms of accreditation when choosing a course.

-- The criteria for attaining the accreditation as a coaching supervisor once you are qualified.
+- The criteria for attaining the credentials as a coaching supervisor once you are qualified.

 OK, let’s dive in head first!